arshomeh/Solar-system-OPENGL/README.md

 # Solar-system-OPENGL
 I made it with Visual Studio 2015.
-This is a very simple Solar System simulator and was created for Gprahics Programming course.
+This is a very simple Solar System simulator and was created for Grahics Programming course.

 Zoom in/out with mouse wheel.